Lutheran Church – Canada: History

 On August 13, 2018, the Alberta Securities Commission convened a hearing and set 32 days of hearings in May 2019 to explore the merits of the allegations.
-The hearings are intended to clarify multiple securities allegations against The Alberta British - Columbia District and five former leaders including Rev. Donald Robert Schiemann (District President), Kurtis Francis Robinson (Financial Executive), James Theodore Kentel (Chairman, Board of Directors), Rev. Mark David Ruf (First Vice-President), Harold Carl Schmidt (Board of Directors).
-The Alberta Securities Commission "Staff allege that each of the Respondents breached, or authorized, permitted, or acquiesced in the breach of section 92(4.1) of the Act", and that, "each of the Respondents made statements, or authorized, permitted, or acquiesced in the making of statements, in circumstances where they knew or reasonably ought to have known that...These misleading or untrue statements would reasonably be expected to have a significant effect on the market price or value of the securities in the District and DIL".
+The hearings are intended to clarify multiple securities allegations against The Alberta British - Columbia District and five former leaders including Rev. Donald Robert Schiemann (District President), Kurtis Francis Robinson (Financial Executive), James Theodore Kentel (chairman, Board of Directors), Rev. Mark David Ruf (First Vice-president), Harold Carl Schmidt (Board of Directors).
+The Alberta Securities Commission "Staff allege that each of the Respondents breached, or authorized, permitted, or acquiesced in the breach of section 92(4.1) of the Act", and that "they knew or ought to have known did not state all of the facts required to be stated to make the statements not misleading, and which would reasonably be expected to have a significant effect on the market price or value of the securities distributed by the District and DIL".

-On September 12, 2019, the Calgary Herald reported that,"The Alberta Securities Commission has reached a settlement with the Lutheran Church-Canada, the Alberta-British Columbia District and others in connection with an investment program that collapsed into insolvency in 2015.
+On September 12, 2019, the Calgary Herald reported that, "The Alberta Securities Commission has reached a settlement with the Lutheran Church-Canada, the Alberta-British Columbia District and others in connection with an investment program that collapsed into insolvency in 2015.

 In the settlement agreement, the parties admitted to breaching Alberta securities laws by making statements “they knew or ought to have known did not state all of the facts required,” as stated in a release from the ASC.

 A side-effect of the financial collapse of the Alberta-British Columbia District is that LCC decided to restructure the national church body.
-As a result, the ABC District, Central District, and East District will be dissolved into one national Synod effective January 2, 2019.
+As a result, the ABC District, Central District, and East District were dissolved into one national synod effective January 2, 2019.

 Doctrines

-Like other conservative Lutheran bodies, LCC professes the Lutheran Confessions as contained in the Book of Concord (e.g. the theology of an inerrant Bible).
+Like other confessional Lutheran bodies, LCC believes the Bible is the inerrant and inspired Word of God.
+It accepts the Lutheran Confessions as contained in the Book of Concord because they are a faithful expression of the Scriptures.
 LCC practices closed communion, viewing communion as an intimate act shared only with other Christians who subscribe to LCC's doctrines.
 LCC practices infant baptism and normally requires confirmation instruction for full congregational participation.
 The church body is in communion with some member synods of the International Lutheran Council (e.g. LCMS).
 Many LCC congregations use the Lutheran Service Book as their hymnal.

 While LCC churches do not permit women in ministerial roles, women serve in elected or appointed lay offices in churches, such as teachers and deaconesses.